Loans that accept AISH (payday loans & alternatives)

-Looking for a loan as an AISH recipient?
-Check out these payday loans you could get approved for as well as other loans that may fit your needs better.
+Looking for a loan as an AISH recipient in Alberta?
+Check out these payday loans you could get approved for plus other loans that may fit your needs better.

 If you’re a recipient of the Assured Income for the Severely Handicapped (AISH) and you’re looking for a payday loan, there are some lenders that accept this benefit as your sole source of income to help you qualify.
 But keep in mind that while AISH payday loans are convenient and easy to access, they should be used as a last resort option because of their sky-high fees and quick repayment terms.